ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 \* It is assumed that any SRU candidate patch is well-tested before

-upload and has a low overall risk of regression, but it’s important
+upload and has a low overall risk of regression, but it's important

-to make the effort to think about what ‘’could’’ happen in the
+to make the effort to think about what ''could'' happen in the

 event of a regression.

-\* This must ’‘’never’’’ be “None” or “Low”, or entirely an argument as to why
+\* This must '''never''' be "None" or "Low", or entirely an argument as to why

 your upload is low risk.